tim-peterson/lab.timrpeterson/people.md

 **Christina Gu** -

 Christina graduated from WashU in 2017 with degree in Math.
-She worked on the *10X healthspan/lifespan project*.
+She worked on the <em>10X healthspan/lifespan project</em>.

 <hr>

 **Jay Jiang** -

 Jay graduated from WashU in 2017 with a degree in Biochemistry.
-He worked on *MORPHEOME - Molecular ORPHan PhEnOtype MatchEr*.
+He worked on <em>MORPHEOME - Molecular ORPHan PhEnOtype MatchEr</em>.
 He is now in medical school.

 <hr>